The Best Vintage Shops in Istanbul

 As a city with so much history hidden in every urban crevice, it’s no surprise that Istanbul has a plethora of vintage stores where the past is appreciated for its attention to detail.
 Visit Culture Trip’s favourite vintage shops for the best selection of clothes and accessories that the Turkish city has to offer.

-One of the city’s newer vintage shops, the collection at Vintage Istanbul is anything but new.
-Owner Özge Tan had been accumulating her goods for many years as a hobby, until she finally decided to share them.
-You’ll find everything from luxury brands like Vera Wang to equally fabulous no name brands, as well as jewelry and scarves.
+Vintage Istanbul owner Özge Tan Özbek had been accumulating her goods for many years as a hobby, until she finally decided to share them.
+You’ll find a range of accessories and jewellery here, covering everything from luxury labels like Vera Wang to equally fabulous no-name brands.

-Considered one of the city’s best, Sentetik Sezar proudly presents their collection in a neatly organized fashion with an eye for high quality.
-You’ll find clothing, shoes, and accessories from the 70s to the early 90s in very good shape and individually dry cleaned.
-Also check out their Facebook for new additions to the store.
+Considered one of the city’s best, Sentetik Sezar proudly presents its collection in a neatly organised fashion with an eye for high quality.
+You’ll find clothing, shoes and accessories from the ’70s to the early ’90s in very good shape and individually dry cleaned.
+Check the store’s Facebook page

-This basement floor hideout has one of the largest selections of vintage finds available in Istanbul.
-You’ll spend a few hours browsing through leather jackets, wedding dresses, coats, sunglasses, and everything in between (neatly organized into sections, thankfully).
+This basement-floor hideout has one of the largest selections of vintage finds available in Istanbul.
+You’ll spend a few hours browsing through leather jackets, wedding dresses, coats, sunglasses and everything in between (neatly organised into sections, thankfully).
 It’s no surprise that By Retro provides costumes to Turkish TV shows.